About Workshop Instructors

 Linda Hartshorn

 Linda Hartshorn is a weaver and dyer known for lively color and dyework in her handwoven textiles.
-Linda taught workshops nationwide for twenty years before retiring to work exclusively in our local area.
-She teaches a weaving class at the Ink People Center for the Arts in Eureka and weaves and dyes at her home in Bayside.
+Linda taught workshops nationwide for over twenty years and continues to teach weaving classes locally.
+Linda weaves and dyes at her home in Bayside.

 Facebook: https://www.facebook.com/LindaHartshornWeavingandDyeing